 In 2012, the SSA released separate guidelines, SSR 12-2p, that explain how SSA doctors should evaluate fibromyalgia claims.
 For example, SSR 12-2p directs physicians to physically palpate patients in search of painful or tender spots, up to 18 of which are located on various points around the body.
 The claimant should also have a “history of widespread pain… that has persisted (or that persisted) for at least three months.”

 Even if you do not match the SSA’s medical criteria for fibromyalgia exactly, you may be able to qualify if your symptoms are so severe that you are unable to perform work beyond certain thresholds.
-You should talk to an experienced SSDI attorney in New Jersey if you have questions about your potential eligibility for benefits.
+You should talk to a New Jersey social security disability lawyer if you have questions about your potential eligibility for benefits.